 Philippines

-BIOFIN started in the Philippines in 2014.
-The United Nations Development Programme (UNDP), together with the Biodiversity Management Bureau (BMB) of the Department of Environment and Natural Resources (DENR) and the Department of Finance (DoF), implement BIOFIN in the country.
-Under the project, the financial needs assessment of the Philippine Biodiversity Strategy and Action Plan (PBSAP) was updated and the financial needs for its implementation until 2030.
-Currently, the Philippines is implementing several finance solutions involving the national agencies, local government units, the private sector, civil society organizations, and the citizenry to mobilize resources for the PBSAP.
+BIOFIN started in the Philippines in 2014, implemented by the United Nations Development Programme (UNDP) in partnership with the Biodiversity Management Bureau (BMB) of the Department of Environment and Natural Resources (DENR).
+Under the project, the financial needs for implementing the Philippine Biodiversity Strategy and Action Plan (PBSAP) were assessed for the period through 2028.

 Key Results